viamrobotics/docs/docs/mobility/slam/_index.md

 {{% alert title="Tip" color="tip" %}}

-The following code examples assume that you have a robot configured with a SLAM service called `"my_slam_service"`, and that you add the required code to connect to your robot and import any required packages at the top of your code file.
+The following code examples assume that you have a machine configured with a SLAM service called `"my_slam_service"`, and that you add the required code to connect to your machine and import any required packages at the top of your code file.
 Go to your machine's **Code sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your machine.

 {{% /alert %}}